wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/data-services/creating-data-services.md

 # Creating a Data Service

-Follow the instructions given below to create a new REST API artifact.
+Follow the instructions given below to create a new data service artifact.

 !!!
 Tip
 	You can also use a sample template to create your data service.